 Motivational quotes often serve as pithy nuggets of wisdom that help focus us on a particular task or give some added confidence before a big occasion.
 Whether it’s Edison explaining that perseverance is the key, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”
 Or Henry Ford inspiring you to believe in yourself, “Whether you think you can, or you think you can’t—you’re right.”
 There’s a quote for every situation.
 But do inspirational quotes work?
 There are many reasons to suggest that they do.

-The décor of an office or workspace has been proven to affect productivity and happiness.
-In a undertaken by researchers at the University of Texas, it was found that people who worked in office spaces that were beige or white reported feelings of sadness or depression.
-Another conducted in a call centre by The University of Toronto found that employees had a 33% higher call success rate in an environment with motivational art on the walls compared to those placed in an environment without any.
+Images and Posters Help Stimulate Thought The décor of an office or workspace has been proven to affect productivity and happiness.
+In a study undertaken by researchers at the University of Texas, it was found that people who worked in office spaces that were beige or white reported feelings of sadness or depression.
+Another study conducted in a call centre by The University of Toronto found that employees had a 33% higher call success rate in an environment with motivational art on the walls compared to those placed in an environment without any.
 They also garnered a massive 60% more in total sales.
 What’s more, the same study also found that employees surrounded by motivational art reported better job satisfaction and overall happiness.

 They Tell Us What We Already Know The chances are that if you’re attracted to a certain quote then it’s because it is reiterating something you already know/believe to be true about the world.
 Inspirational quotes gain traction because they have distilled an idea or piece of information that is either universally true or true to you personally.
 Viewing these words when you need some inspiration helps remind you of these personal truths and can often help make the path ahead clearer or be the boost you need to kick on and succeed.